BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 Once a successful request is made, the refreshes will revert back to the redefined default intervals.
 You can find out information on when data was last retrieved via the available [diagnostic entities](./entities/diagnostics.md).

+Authentication is backed off separately.
+Every request needs a valid token, so if the integration fails to retrieve one due to a server error, it will wait before attempting to retrieve another, doubling the wait after each consecutive failure up to a maximum of 30 minutes.
+This is because token retrieval is rate limited per account, so retrying it on every request would keep that rate limit tripped.

 !!! note
     The retrieving of data does not effect the rate the entities states/attributes are evaluated.